Planning and Economic Development

 - Special Event Permit — required for certain events on public or private property.

-- Zoning Compliance Permit — required for additions and new construction, most signs, changes of use and home occupations within the town and its extraterritorial jurisdiction.
+- Zoning Compliance Permits — required for additions and new construction, most signs, changes of use and home occupations within the town and its extraterritorial jurisdiction.
 Some temporary signs do not require a permit (such as yard sale, political, real estate and window signs), but regulations still apply on the number, size, location and longevity.

 Addresses are assigned, verified and corrected by the Planning and Economic Development Division.
 Orange County's address database contains records maintained by the town.
 Additional information is available from the county Geographic Information Systems Division.